parthiv-dev/decentralised-trading-platform/README.md

 - [ERC721Pausable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Pausable): To allow privileged accounts to pause the functionality marked as `whenNotPaused`.
 This is useful for emergency response when facing security issues.
 - `Ownable`: To enable the contract owner of [TradingPlatform.sol](contracts\TradingPlatform.sol) to mint pokemon token i.e. authorize a single account for all privileged actions.

-> **Difference bettween ERC721 & IERC721**: [ERC271](https://docs.openzeppelin.com/contracts/4.x/erc721) is the actual implementation standard for non-fungible tokens (NFTs), defining the rules and functions a smart contract must implement.
+> **Difference between ERC721 & IERC721**: [ERC271](https://docs.openzeppelin.com/contracts/4.x/erc721) is the actual implementation standard for non-fungible tokens (NFTs), defining the rules and functions a smart contract must implement.
 [IERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721), on the other hand, is the interface that specifies the functions and events expected to be present in a contract adhering to the ERC721 standard

 ### Interaction between PokemonCard & TradingPlatform